Centroplan-france/vcom_yuman_sync/README.md

 2. **Transformation** – map the VCOM payloads to the structure required by Yuman and store mappings in the local `vcom_yuman_mapping.db` database.
 3. **Loading** – push the processed information to Yuman and close tickets when needed.

-The project currently exposes a production ready VCOM client, helpers for Google Colab environments and a full test suite.
+The project currently exposes a production ready VCOM client, a full test suite.

 ## Requirements

 - Python 3.9+
 - `requests` (see `requirements.txt`)
 - `python-dotenv` for loading environment variables from a `.env` file
-- Optional: `google.colab` modules for the smart import solution.

 Install the dependencies with: